ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 <br>

 ### Drivetrain
-Once you have used the WPILib VSCode extension to create a new [Romi template (not example) command-based project](https://docs.wpilib.org/en/stable/docs/romi-robot/programming-romi.html), look at RomiDrivetrain.java in the subsystems folder.
+Look at RomiDrivetrain.java in the subsystems folder.
 For tank drivetrains like Romi, which can’t turn and move back and forth at the same time, we use arcade drive (try to find this method) to control the Romis.

 <details>
     <summary>